-We have audited the accompanying consolidated balance sheets of Parade Technologies, Ltd. and its subsidiaries (the "Group") as at December 31, 2016 and 2015, and the related consolidated statements of comprehensive income, of changes in equity and of cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have reviewed the accompanying consolidated balance sheets of Parade Technologies, Ltd. and its subsidiaries as of March 31, 2017 and 2016, the related consolidated statements of comprehensive income, of changes in equity and of cash flows for the three months then ended.
+These consolidated financial statements are the responsibility of the Company's management.
+Our responsibility is to issue a report on these consolidated financial statements based on our reviews.